 Tuberous roots are very thick roots.
 They store significant amounts of food to feed the whole plant.
 They are a fleshy, enlarged, and modified storage organ.
 They are modified from the stem.

-The propagation of tuberous roots is by crown division where each crown division has several buds and sufficient storage to make a new plant.
+These propagative roots propagate by crown division where each crown division has several buds and sufficient storage to make a new plant.

 6. Water Roots